keithballdotnet/blocker/README.md

 - Files where blocks have not changed reference old blocks
 - A REST interface for manipulating blocks
 - Uses couchbase for BlockedFiles repository
+- Possible to specify crypto provider
+   + openpgp - Encrypt using pgp key pair
+   + aws - Use keys retrieved from AWS KMS
+   + gokms - Use keys retrieved from GO-KMS
 - Possible to specify a backend Storage provider
    + nfs - Local mount disk storage (GlusterFS could be used)
    + couchbase - Couchbase Raw Binary storage